Matchgate circuits deeply thermalize

+An important concept that we invoke in our proofs of Theorems~\ref{thm:Moments} and~\ref{thm:MomentsManyBody} is the concentration of measure phenomenon for the Haar measure over $\mathrm{SO}(2L) \ni O$~\cite{Anderson2009}, which states that for certain well-behaved functions $F(O)$, large deviations from the mean are very rare.
+In brief, we show that the quantities~(\ref{eq:MomentMatrixElement}, \ref{eq:MomentManyBody}) satisfy the necessary requirements to invoke these results, and that their mean is equal to their GHE equivalent.

-\end{theorem} This should be compared to the case with $\ket{\Psi}$ fully Haar-random, where the PE forms an $\epsilon$-approximate $k$-design for $kL_A \leq \beta' L_B$, provided $L_B \geq \alpha'[\log(1/\epsilon) + \log \log (1/\delta)]$ for some constants $\alpha',\beta'$ \cite{Cotler2023}. \textit{\textbf{Deep thermalization via Wasserstein distance.}---} The $k$th moments of the covariance matrices \eqref{eq:MomentMatrixElement} and the many-body states \eqref{eq:MomentManyBody} allow us to infer certain statistics of a number of physical quantities in the projected ensemble: For instance, the average and variance of the purity of a subsystem of $A$ can be computed from $\mathcal{E}^{(4)}_{\rm PE}$.
+\textit{\textbf{Deep thermalization via Wasserstein distance.}---} The $k$th moments of the covariance matrices \eqref{eq:MomentMatrixElement} and the many-body states \eqref{eq:MomentManyBody} allow us to infer certain statistics of a number of physical quantities in the projected ensemble: For instance, the average and variance of the purity of a subsystem of $A$ can be computed from $\mathcal{E}^{(4)}_{\rm PE}$.
 However, it would be desirable to characterize the full distribution of observables in the PE more comprehensively, without having to look at a spectrum of distances $\Delta^{(k)}$ for all $k$.
-For this reason, we look to relate the ensembles $\mathcal{E}_\mathrm{PE}$ [Eq.~\eqref{eq:PEDef}] and $\mathcal{E}_\mathrm{GHE}$ [Eq.~\eqref{eq:GHEDef}] using a \textit{statistical distance}.
+For this reason, we look to relate the ensembles $\mathcal{E}_\mathrm{PE}$~\eqref{eq:PEDef} and $\mathcal{E}_\mathrm{GHE}$~\eqref{eq:GHEDef} using a \textit{statistical distance}.

 Statistical distances allow one to compare two probability distributions~\cite{Cover2005}.
 These include the total variation distance and the Kullback-Leibler divergence~\cite{kullback1959}, which are natural choices in many probability-theoretic settings.
-However, these particular examples always evaluate to their maximal value whenever we compare a discrete with a continuous distribution, even if the former is a `good' discretization of the latter; this is discussed in App.~\ref{app:WassersteinDiscussion}.
+However, these particular examples always evaluate to their maximal value whenever we compare a discrete with a continuous distribution, even if the former is a `good' discretization of the latter; this is discussed in~\cite{SM}.

 Here, instead, we propose to use the \textit{Wasserstein-1 distance}~\cite{Kantorovich1942,Villani2009} to quantify deep thermalization.
 Formally, for two distributions $\mu$, $\nu$ over a manifold $\mathcal{M} \ni x$, the Wasserstein-1 distance is